Why is Messy Play Important?

 Communication and Language Development

 During messy play, children will be given many opportunities to speak and listen.
 They will use words and gestures to share resources, explain actions, negotiate plans and take turns.
 Teacher and caregiver will ask open ended questions to encourage thinking skills.
 The use of letters in the activities, leads to understanding the symbolic nature of written language.
-Journaling with the teacher encourages the narrative skills necessary for storytelling.

 Personal, Emotional and Social Development

 Messy Play is designed with children's natural curiosity in mind.
 It encourages a positive approach to new experiences.
 There is no "right" way for children to do messy play.
 This builds self-confidence and self-esteem.
 Through messy play, children can develop concentration, problem-solving and planning.
 Working with others fosters self-respect and respect for others.
 It also presents opportunities for making relationships.
-Messy play also offers an outlet for feelings, experiences and thoughts.
+Messy play can offer an outlet for feelings, experiences and thoughts.

 Children will investigate, explore, design and create leading to a better understanding of the world around them.
 Children will learn to group and classify, arrange items in a logical order, identify and match and understand cause and effect.
 As they observe, predict, try out solutions, observe the results, and evaluate information they gain a greater understanding of the scientific method.